holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/03_blackjack_bot/lesson_plan_day_1.md

     - How is this like an interface?
         - Talk through someone's blackjack code
 - Goals for today:
-    - Replace user with “rule bots”
+    - Replace user with "rule bots"
     - Rule bots:
         - Always hit when below a certain number
         - Always stay when above or equal to a certain number